-• To enable the Audit and Corporate Governance Scrutiny Committee to consider the attached report concerning the Strategic Risk Register which was taken to Cabinet at its meeting of 31 August 2016.
+• To enable the Audit and Corporate Governance Scrutiny Committee to consider the attached report concerning the Strategic Risk Register which will be considered by Cabinet at its meeting of 15 February 2017.

 1 Report Details

 1.1 To update Members of the Audit and Corporate Governance Scrutiny Committee concerning Risk Management, Partnership Working and the Strategic Risk Register.
 Any comments expressed by the Audit and Corporate Governance Scrutiny Committee will be taken into account in developing both the Council's risk management reports and wider risk management arrangements.